 In many establishments, the server also presents the visitors with a bill and assists them in making payments.

-Servers in most restaurants with a high level of casual service and above are required to serve as both salespeople and customer service agents.
+Servers in most restaurants with a high level of casual service and above are required to serve as salespeople and customer service agents.

 It’s also a high-pressure environment, and most servers agree that organization and quick thinking are the most vital job qualities.